evagoras/acf_mappings_thread_safety_issue/README.md

 # GetApplicationMetadata() stress test safety issue
-This sample code is an attempt to show that the native Adobe ColdFusion function `GetApplicationMetadata()` is not thread safe.
+This sample code is an attempt to show that the native Adobe ColdFusion function `GetApplicationMetadata()` is not thread safe under a stress test.

 ## Run app using CommandBox
 Clone the repo into a new folder on your system, `cd` into it and type `start`.